holly-haughian1999/markdown-project/markdown.md

 * Silver sculpture of a grotesque face.
 * Gold ducats

-The Author: Veteran Belgin dicer Robert Sténuit spent two days at 432 feet beneath the sea in a pioneering test he described in “The Deepest Days”, National Geographic, April 1965.
-Here he tells the dramatic story of finding the Girona.
+*The Author*: **Veteran Belgin dicer Robert Sténuit spent two days at 432 feet beneath the sea in a pioneering test he described in “The Deepest Days”, National Geographic, April 1965.
+Here he tells the dramatic story of finding the Girona.**